This Spicy Mexican Rice can be adjusted to the tastes of your family and is exactly the side dish you need for your next

-Whether you like to add yours to burritos, smother it with queso (am I the only one who does that?), or serve it along side your Mexican or Southwestern entree made with slow cooker shredded beef, you’re going to love this Spicy Mexican Rice!
+Whether you like to add yours to burritos, smother it with smoked queso (am I the only one who does that?), or serve it along side your Mexican or Southwestern entree made with slow cooker shredded beef, you're going to love this Spicy Mexican Rice!

 How Spicy is "Spicy"?

-Now don’t let me scare you if you’re not a big fan of spicy food.
-My family is chock full of spicy food lovers (we even put hot peppers in our margaritas!) but your Spicy Mexican Rice can be as mild as you want it to be.
+Now don't let me scare you if you're not a big fan of spicy food.
+My family is chock full of spicy food lovers (we even make spicy magaritas!) but your Spicy Mexican Rice can be as mild as you want it to be.

 The heat in this rice comes from the fresh jalapeno peppers and the heat of the pepper comes from the ribs and seeds inside.
 So what does that mean for you?

 In a nutshell, if you don't like your food super spicy, cut out all the ribs and seeds before you dice up the peppers.
 If you want a big kick, leave them all in.
 If you're somewhere in between, take out the seeds and a little bit of the ribs and leave the rest.